 - 1. Intent: - a.
 Consistent with its Comprehensive Plan, The Town of Ancram seeks to protect topographically prominent and scenically important ridgelines and steep slopes as part of the larger Comprehensive Plan objective to maintain and protect the rural, scenic character of the Town.
 Accordingly, the Town of Ancram conducted an extensive analysis of the ridgeline and steep slope areas of the Town to identify ridgelines and steep slope areas that have both topographical prominence and scenic importance when viewed from publicly accessible locations.
 As a result of this effort, certain ridgelines and steep slope areas have been designated as "topographically prominent and scenically important" and are established as a Ridgeline/Steep Slope Protection Overlay District (R/SSPOD) as detailed on the Town of Ancram Scenic Ridgeline/Steep Slope Identification and Protection Map.
-The R/SSPOD is intended to complement, but not replace, the existing Scenic Corridor Overlay Zone (SCOZ) and these two overlay zones may overlap in certain locations.
+The R/SSPOD is intended to complement, but not replace, the existing Scenic Corridor Overlay Zone (SCOZ) and these two overlay zones may overlap in certain locations. - b.

-- b.
 The intent of this sub-section is to - 1.
 Establish standards, guidelines and procedures that minimize disturbance and adverse visual impacts to ridgelines and steep slope areas that have been designated by the Town as topographically prominent and scenically important. - 2.
 Ensure that such standards, guidelines and procedures do not have the practical effect of preventing principal and accessory structures from being built within an R/SSPOD, and that no lot becomes unbuildable due to the implementation of these ridgeline development standards. - 3.
 Provide measures that the Planning Board can apply in order to mitigate adverse impacts to ridgelines/steep slope areas identified during any required reviews of projects in Ancram located within the R/SSPOD. - 2.
 Applicability: - a.
-Standards Required: Compliance with the development standards of this sub-section shall apply mandatorily to all new structures proposed to be located within the R/SSPOD when such structures are within a major subdivision, except those exempted in B (1) (3) below.
-These standards shall be in addition to those required for open space conservation subdivisions pursuant to Article V (C) of this Law. - b.
-Standards Encouraged: The development standards of this sub-section are strongly encouraged to be incorporated into: - 1.
-All new structures proposed to be located within the R/SSPOD when such structures are included within a minor subdivision, except those exempted in B (1) (3) below. - 2.
-All new single family and two-family dwelling structures, and any accessory structures, proposed to be located within the R/SSPOD that require abbreviated site plan review subject to Article VII of this Law. - 3.
+Standards Required: Compliance with the development standards of this sub-section shall apply mandatorily to all new structures proposed to be located within the R/SSPOD including:

+1. Structures within a major or minor subdivision, except those exempted in subsection (3) below.
+These standards shall be in addition to those required for open space conservation subdivisions pursuant to Article V (C) of this Law.

+- 2. All new single family and two-family dwelling structures, and any accessory structures, proposed to be located within the R/SSPOD that require abbreviated site plan review subject to Article VII of this Law. - 3.
 All development within the Town of Ancram, especially development within the Town Agricultural District, thereby protecting the Town's visual and scenic resources as urged in Comprehensive Plan vision and goals.

-3. Exemptions, The following land uses are exempt from compliance with the R/SSPOD requirements:
+3. Exemptions.
+The following land uses are exempt from compliance with the R/SSPOD requirements: